-The law office of John Foy & Associates is very familiar with dog bite cases, and we’re here to help victims.
-Whether you know the owner of the dog that bit you or not, you have the right to recovery for what you’ve suffered.
-We’d like to offer you a FREE consultation as soon as possible to discuss your dog bite situation and help you decide what to do next.
-Call us today at 404-400-4000, or complete the form to the right to get started.
+The Austell dog bite lawyers at John Foy & Associates are very familiar with dog bite cases, and we’re here to help victims.
+Whether you know the owner of the dog that bit you or not, you have the right to recover for what you’ve suffered.
+Call us today at (404) 400-4000, or complete the form to the right to get started.

 What Are My Rights After a Dog Attack?

-Dog owners are always legally responsible for what their pets do.
-Under Georgia law, dog owners are required to keep control of their dogs – which could mean keeping them on a leash when outside (unfenced), monitoring them closely when they’re off of a leash, and crating the dog when people are visiting their home.
+Animal owners are always held accountable for what their pets do.
+Dog owners are required by law to keep control of their dogs – which could mean keeping them on a leash when outside unfenced, monitoring them closely when they’re off of a leash, and crating the dog when people visit their home.

-If a dog attacks and bites you, the dog owner is failing to uphold their legal duty to protect you from aggressive behavior.
-As a result, they are liable and must pay for the attack consequences.
+If a dog attacks and bites you, the dog owner fails to uphold their legal duty to protect you from aggressive behavior.
+As a result, they are liable and must pay for the attack’s consequences.

-As a victim, this means you can the right to financial recovery for all of your costs resulting from the dog bite.
+As a dog bite victim, you are allowed by Georgia law to file a claim for financial recovery for all your costs resulting from the dog bite.
 This includes costs like: